warrier-arj/Augmented-Reality-Trials/readme.txt

 Extensions
 Two functions are implemented to explore placement and scaling relative to the target with the utilization of corners acquired from the OpenCV functions.
 One function accurately places a cube on the first square of the chessboard.
 The second function implements a color-varying barrier/shield that masks the chessboard completely to give the disguise of an actual object placed on a surface.

 To run the program, change the address string in main to use a different camera.
 Augment.cpp is the main function to view calibration, chessboard corners, 3D and 2D projections with extensions.
-Aug.h and Aug.cpp are function files for Augment. robust_Aug.cpp is the main file for Harris corner detection(Task 7).
+Aug.h and Aug.cpp are function files for Augment. robust_Aug.cpp is the main file for Harris corner detection.

 References are also provided in the README.